 How to play backhand block?

-This table tennis block technique, also known as ping pong, is a defensive shot that allows you to control the speed of the incoming shot.
+Table tennis backhand block technique, is a defensive shot that allows you to control the speed of the incoming shot.
 It is used as a defensive shot for spin shots.
-The backhand block is different from the backhand chop but instead it helps you block strong topspin or counterattack from an opponent within a short time.
+The backhand block is different from the backhand chop but instead, it helps you block strong topspin or counterattack from an opponent within a short time.

 - Keep your position close to the tennis table and make sure you are facing the end of the line.